 SBM’s services are provided on the customer’s site.
 The soft services needed for a warehouse or office space can change from month to month.

-“Because we’re on site, customer are asking us to do additional work continuously,” said Mackley, “which we’re never going to turn down.
+“Because we’re on site, customers are asking us to do additional work continuously,” said Mackley, “which we’re never going to turn down.
 Each month, that work tends to be a good portion of our revenue.”

 These as-needed requests are random, real-time services that tend to be individually priced.
 SBM’s on-site manager has a working knowledge of the customer’s contract but must provide immediate quotes for these additional services.
 The site manager then needs to communicate the quoted price to the business team for appropriate billing.

-Billing Accurately among Complex Situations
+Billing Accurately Among Complex Situations

 Complexity and ad hoc requests lead to non-standard billing and put a terrific strain on SBM’s site managers.
 In addition to providing on-site custodial services, the managers were responsible for a manual and cumbersome billing process that couldn’t be centralized.
 To alleviate the strain on site managers and reduce errors, SBM turned to BillingPlatform to improve processes and limit the company’s dependency on the site manager.